rayzurr/notebook/notes/fcc/fcc-js-course.md

 The correct order prioritizes displaying the current task information in the input fields.
 The previous order attempted to update the currentTask object with potentially outdated input field values.

+Incorrect Order (Mistake):

+You try to copy from your scratch paper to your answer sheet without checking what's already written there (set currentTask properties based on unmodified input values).
+If there were any mistakes on your scratch paper (outdated input field values), you'd copy those mistakes to your answer sheet (unexpected behavior if currentTask already has values).
+Correct Order (Solution):

+You first look at your answer sheet (get value from currentTask object).
+See what's already written there (retrieve current title, date, or description).
+Then you copy the correct information from your scratch paper to the corresponding blank on your answer sheet (set input field values based on currentTask properties).
+This ensures your answer sheet has the latest information (displays current data of the task).
+Summary:

+The correct order makes sure you copy the most recent answers (current task information) to your clean sheet (input fields), avoiding any mistakes from outdated information.

 ### Learn Recursion by Building a Decimal to Binary Converter
 ### Build a Roman Numeral Converter ProjectCertification Project